Jade Coral Plant Care Guide

 2. Detangle roots

-3. Add soil with lots of drainage (add additional perlite to soil mix) to pot with drainage
+3. Add soil with lots of drainage to a pot with a drainage hole

 4. Add Jade Coral into pot